Anubis-programmer/ANUVerzum/README.md

     });
     ```

-#### ***The _`Anu.utils.Async.Promise.all()`_ static method:***
+<h4 id="promise-all">The <code>Anu.utils.Async.Promise.all()</code> static method</h4>

-- The `Anu.utils.Async.Promise.all()` static method takes multiple `Anu.utils.Async.Promise`-s as an array and returns a single `Anu.utils.Async.Promise` instance that resolves to an array of the results of the input `Anu.utils.Async.Promise`-s
+- The <code>Anu.utils.Async.Promise.all()</code> static method takes multiple <code>Anu.utils.Async.Promise</code>-s as an array and returns a single <code>Anu.utils.Async.Promise</code> instance that resolves to an array of the results of the input <code>Anu.utils.Async.Promise</code>-s
-- This returned `Anu.utils.Async.Promise` will resolve when all of the input's promises have resolved, or if the input iterable contains no promises.
+- This returned <code>Anu.utils.Async.Promise</code> will resolve when all of the input's promises have resolved, or if the input iterable contains no promises.
-- If one of the `Anu.utils.Async.Promise`-s fail, it rejects immediately.
+- If one of the <code>Anu.utils.Async.Promise</code>-s fail, it rejects immediately.
-- This method can be useful for aggregating the results of multiple `Anu.utils.Async.Promise`-s.
+- This method can be useful for aggregating the results of multiple <code>Anu.utils.Async.Promise</code>-s.<br>
 It is typically used when there are multiple related asynchronous tasks that the overall code relies on to work successfully — all of whom we want to fulfill before the code execution continues.

     ```javascript